orangeduck/BVHView/README.md

 ### FFmpeg

-Used to stream framebuffer data from raylib for recording videos.
+Used to record videos by streaming the raylib framebuffer.

 1. Refer to the [original FFmpeg instructions](https://www.ffmpeg.org/download.html).